-The two calendar year paramedic technology associate degree is designed to prepare persons to provide immediate primary emergency care to people in health crises.
+The two-year paramedic technology associate degree is designed to prepare you to provide immediate primary emergency care to people in health crises.

 The graduate will be able to provide basic and advanced life support to all age groups and populations under the direction of a physician.
 Extensive didactic instruction skill, practicum and internship experiences will be completed to provide the student with the foundational knowledge and skills to successfully attain national registry of Emergency Medical Technicians-Paramedic certification.
 The primary goal of the program will be to produce competent, entry level paramedics to serve in career and volunteer positions.

 The Casper College Paramedic Technology Program is offered in the classroom setting or online.
 The online cohort will be limited to 6 students unless the combined classroom and online student numbers are less than the class capacity.
 Online students will be required to attend class online in addition to traveling to Casper every 4-6 weeks to participate in lab sessions in addition to the travel, the successful student will need to have access to dependable internet service and a quality computer (laptop or desktop) capable of streaming live video and audio.
 If you are interested in online participation, please complete the appropriate information on the application sheet.
 Note that preference will be given to students who are not located in the Casper area.